Quark-Gluon Plasma and Topological Quantum Fields Theory: Bosonic Effective Action

-There are two remarks to $Z[a]$ taking the form as Eq.(\ref{eq:Z[a]}): (1) such expansion form works only at low energy below the gap $\Lambda$, and the results in the rest of the paper are achieved below the gap; (2) it is such a form that is remarkably successful in re-interpretating the gauge fields $a_{\mu}$,$b_{\mu\nu}$ and their classical equations of motion as certain hydrodynamic fluids in the ground state, which satisfy a series of hydrodynamic equations phenomenologically proposed.
+There are two remarks to $Z[a]$ taking the form as Eq.(\ref{eq:Z=00005Ba=00005D}): (1) such expansion works at large coupling $g$ and at low energy below the gap $\Lambda$, and the results in the rest of the paper are achieved at strong coupling and below the gap; (2) it is such form that is remarkably successful in re-interpreting the gauge fields $a_{\mu}$,$b_{\mu\nu}$ as certain fluids in the ground state, and we will see that their classical equations of motion are just hydrodynamic equations of the fluids.
 In other words, such form of $Z[a]$ gives a simple hydrodynamic re-interpretation of the QCD ground state, which will be shown in the section-III.